mzhbr/ASD-Gut-Microbiome-Classifier/README.md

 ## Key Biological Finding

-The model identified clinically meaningful bacterial signatures:
+The model identified Several taxa appeared among the most important features in the trained model.
+These findings should be interpreted as dataset-specific associations rather than causal or clinically validated biomarkers.

 | Bacteria | Known ASD Association |
 |----------|----------------------|